Symphonic Prelude (Bruckner): The truth?

 The truth (?) came to the light in 1985 when Wolfgang Hiltl discovered the documents stored in the archive of the Munich Philharmonic.
-He bought Krzyzanowski's original manuscript from Tschuppik's family and let it be published by Doblinger.Symphonic Prelude in C minor (transcription by Bruckner's Student Rudolf Krzyanowski), Wolfgang Hiltl (ed.), Doblinger,Vienna, 2002 – STP 704, ISMN 012-18981-7 Nevertheless, not everyone became convinced that the piece was originated by Bruckner and so the "controversial" piece remained rarely performed.
+He bought Krzyzanowski's original manuscript from Tschuppik's family and let it be published by Doblinger.
+Nevertheless, not everyone became convinced that the piece was originated by Bruckner and so the "controversial" piece remained rarely performed.

 The original orchestration was performed by Gerhard Samuel with the Cincinnati Symphony Orchestra in March 1997, and, in 2010, by Baldur Brönnimann with the BBC National Orchestra of Wales and Markus Stenz with the Concertgebouw Orchestra of Amsterdam, respectively.
 A recording of these three performances is put in the Bruckner archive.
 A recording of a performance (2013) by Michelle Perrin Blair conducting the Moores School Orchestra is published under the auspices of the Bruckner Society of America.
 The original orchestration was also performed by Markus Poschner with the Bruckner Orchestra Linz during the 2021 Brucknerfest.